Yelp gets them interested.

 Clear path to request, join, or book

-No visibility into missed demand
+No visibility of missed interest

 Every request becomes visible